Kaiyangshi-Ito/fastHDMI/fastHDMI/README.md

 # fastHDMI

-This packages uses mutual information and accelerated gradient method to screen for SNPs and optimize the nonconvex sparse learning problem on large genetic data based on bed/bim/fam files.
+This packages uses mutual information and accelerated gradient method to screen for important variables from (potentially very) high-dimensional large datasets.
+As a feature, it can be applied on large `.csv` data in parallel in a memory-efficient manner and use FFT for KDE to compute the mutual information extremely fast.
+It also features screening for SNPs and optimize the nonconvex sparse learning problem on large genetic data based on plink files (`*.bed/*.bim/*.fam`).
 The corresponding paper by Yang et al. is coming soon...

 The available functions are:
 - `continuous_filter` caculates the mutual information between a continuous outcome and a bialletic SNP using FFT.
 Missing data is acceptable and will be removed.
 The arguments are: